-Since 2017 the City saw \$111 million in completed investments, \$49 million of investment inprogress, and another \$61 million planned by 2024.
-In total, we have over \$222 million of investment scheduled to take place in the City.
+Currently, the City has reached the \$100 million investment goal set in 2017.
+As of December 14, 2022 the City's "I'm All In!"
+Scoreboard reveals over \$103 million in completed investments, \$46 million of investment in-progress, and another \$51 million planned by 2024.
+In total, we have over \$201 million of investment scheduled to take place in the City.
 The continued investment in buildings and infrastructure is a positive sign.